cyberbotics/webots-doc/reference/robot.md

 The `wb_robot_get_mode` function returns an integer value indicating the current operating mode for the controller.

-The `wb_robot_set_mode` function allows to switch between the simulation and the remote control mode.
+The `wb_robot_set_mode` function allows the user to switch between the simulation and the remote control mode.
 When switching to the remote-control mode, the `wbr_start` function of the remote control plugin is called.
 The argument `arg` is passed directly to the `wbr_start` function (more information in the user guide).

 The integers can be compared to the following enumeration items: